lenderpanel

 Recently asked questions about conveyancing in Erdington

-I'm buying my first flat in Erdington benefiting from help to buy.
-The sellers would not budge the price so I negotiated £7000 of additionals instead.
-The property agent advised me not inform my solicitor about this deal as it would jeopardize my loan with the bank.
+I'm purchasing a new build house in Erdington benefiting from help to buy.
+The builders refused to move on the amount so I negotiated £7000 of additionals instead.
+The property agent advised me not disclose to my conveyancer about this deal as it will impact my loan with the lender.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.